segmentio/segment-docs/src/connections/destinations/catalog/amazon-lambda/index.md

     ![](images/LambdaTrustRelationship.png)

 7. Copy and paste the following code into your trust relationship.
-You should replace `<your-source-id>` with either the Source ID of the attached Segment source (the default) or whatever custom external ID you set in your AWS Lambda destination settings.
+You should replace `<your-source-id>` with either the Source ID of the attached Segment source (the default) or the value of external ID set in your AWS Lambda destination settings.
   * `arn:aws:iam::595280932656:root` refers to Segment's AWS Account, and is what allows Segment's Destination to access the role to invoke your Lambda.

 > note ""